jprillo/geeby/src/pages/index.md

         tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.

+dependancies:
+    - title: Speed
+      desc: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    - title: Speed
+      desc: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    - title: Speed
+      desc: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    - title: Speed
+      desc: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    - title: Speed
+      desc: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.

 ---